nikhilsna/student/documentation/xavier/coin-flip-documentation.md

 ### What You Can Add
 While the foundational code has been set up for you, there is a lot more you can add, and the list below is a handful of examples:
-1. Save the results so the user can access them if they come back to the site later (hint: local storage)
+1. Save the results so the user can access them if they come back to the site later (hint: <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage" target="_blank">local storage</a>)
 2. Save milestones (what side got to 10, 100, 1000 first)
 3. Add a button to reset progress (particularly helpful if you do the first example)
 4. Add the ability to guess what the coin will be before flipping